pokle/cassandra/README.md

 		docker run -d -name cass3 poklet/cassandra start $(./scripts/ipof.sh cass1)
 		# and so on...

-	`start` script is passed the list of seeds - in this case, just the cass1's IP
+	The `start` script is passed the list of seeds - in this case, just the cass1's IP

 2. Connect to it using `nodetool`: